 Who is Craig?

-I was born at a young age in Wauwatosa, WI, before my parents moved us back when I was three to the family farm in west-central Illinois.
-Ours is a sixth generation small farm outside a town (Griggsville, IL) of 1,200 people, and much of my youth was captured and accompanied by one of many John Mellencamp songs (for quick reference, see "Pink Houses" and "Small Town").
+I was born at a young age in Wauwatosa, WI, before my parents moved us back when I was three to the family farm in west central Illinois.
+Ours is a sixth generation small farm outside a town (Griggsville, IL) of 1,200 people, and much of my youth was captured and accompanied by one of many John Mellencamp songs (for quick reference, see especially “Pink Houses” and “Small Town”).

-Upon graduation from Mizzou in 1993, I moved to Colorado Springs, where I served as program director for Eagle Lake Camp and Glen Eyrie Conference Center, the camp and conference ministries of The Navigators.
+Upon graduation in 1993, I moved to Colorado Springs, where I served as program director for Eagle Lake Camp and Glen Eyrie Conference Center, the camp and conference ministries of The Navigators.
 In addition to camp and retreat work, I wrote and recorded 60 original songs, traveled to and taught in the African country of Uganda, met and married Megan, and became the father of four daughters.

 In 2003, having worked with over 800 college students and 15,000 junior high and high school students, I co-authored and published TwentySomeone: Finding Yourself in a Decade of Transition, a practical theology book for people entering, experiencing, and exiting their twenties (parents of twenty-somethings tend to be readers as well).
 I’ve also published articles in Christianity TodayDiscipleship Journal, and ByFaith.